abousquet/InterviewProject/README.txt

 there; therefore emphasis should placed on both completing AND understanding the project.

+Each of the tasks are designed to be modularized, meaning that you may complete them in any order you'd like and the project will still compile.
+If you decide to skip task 1, you may use either shared or static libraries to compile and run the project.

 Note: The tasks can be easily found by performing 'grep -ir TODO *' from the top project directory.